 ■NOTE: For additional details on cleaning the muffler/spark arrester, see Periodic Maintenance/Tune-Up.

 INSTALLING MUFFLER

-1. Place the muffler onto the holder pins and slide into position.
-2. Secure the muffler to the exhaust pipe with the two exhaust springs.
+1. With the grafoil seal in place, place the muffler onto the holder pins and slide into position.
+2. Secure the muffler to the exhaust pipe with the four exhaust springs.

 Cargo Box